ErpNetDocs/tech/advanced/business-rules/action-types/sendmail.md

 - Domain Attributes formatting - supported in both the Subject and the Body

 The domain attribute values can be formatted with the standard .Net format  specifiers and the system-specific attributes.
-For more information,  see [Format Specifiers](https://olddocs.erp.net/tech/format-specifiers-799899905.html).
+For more information,  see [Format specifiers](~/reference/format-specifiers.md).

 ## Example

-А [User Business Rules](https://olddocs.erp.net/tech/user-business-rules-35586099.html) that sends an email with "Order Confirmation" to the customer and the Sales Manager when a Sales Order has been released.
+А [Business rules](../index.md) that sends an email with "Order Confirmation" to the customer and the Sales Manager when a Sales Order has been released.